Risk from Delayed or Missed Care

 - Any diagnosis of cardiovascular disease or stroke

 - Uncontrolled hypertension: most recent systolic BP >140 or diastolic BP >90 and either a diagnosis of hypertension or on the hypertension registry

 - Chronic mental conditions

-- Any Johns Hopkins frailty indicator (e.g. incontinence, mobility, cognitive impairment, falls, malnutrition)
+- Three or more Johns Hopkins frailty indicators (e.g. incontinence, mobility, cognitive impairment, falls, malnutrition)

 - Any hearing-impairment-related condition